emmasf/jekyllparty/_posts/2014-04-23-sample-first-project-post.md

 - enoch-pratt
 ---

-# Enoch Pratt Post yo
+# Another Enoch Pratt Post

-This is a sample first project post, how exciting!
+This is a sample second project post, how exciting!